UKHomeOffice/callisto-timecard-restapi/docs/features/record-time.md

 - tenantId - the identifier for the tenant that holds the timecard

 **container commands**
-- ReferenceData.get time period enumeration(tennantId) - used to give the user a choice as to what type of time period they wish to enter
+- ReferenceData.get time period enumeration(tenantId) - used to give the user a choice as to what type of time period they wish to enter
 - [TimeCard.get timecard(timecardDate, timecardOwnerId, tenantId)](../container-definition.md#get-timecard) - used to retrieve a timecard.
 Note that in this data flow the expectation is that this call will return a timecard now found status
 - [TimeCard.create timecard(TimeCardEntitiy)](../container-definition.md#create-timecard) - used to create a brand new TimeCard entity along with a new TimeEntry entitiy that is in part populated from the time period value that the user has chosen and the subsequent time or date values that they have entered